8 Ways to Ruin Your Event Planning Career

 1. Blame vendors

-The easiest way to ruin your credibility as a wedding planner?
+The easiest way to ruin your credibility as an event planner?
 Blame your vendors for things that go wrong during your events.
 Caterer doesn’t show up?
 Not your fault.
 Wrong number of centerpieces?
 The florist should have used a calculator.
 Why should you throw yourself under the bus when it’s clearly not something you can control?

 Well, it actually is your fault.
 It may not be entirely your fault, but you are in charge of planning the event – and that means you’re in charge of the vendors!
 Using a vendor that you don’t know well or that doesn’t have any credible references is your call, but it can lead you down a dangerous path.
 Make sure you learn how to deal with vendors is a professional manner.